 - Adults Are Useless: Flashbacks show that several adults noticed Bulger with the two boys and asked what was going on, but didn't actually do anything to help.

 - Anachronism Stew: At one point during the opening sequence, when the boys are shoplifting from a store in the New Stand shopping center, a SpongeBob SquarePants toy can be seen in the background.
 SpongeBob started in 1999; the crime took place in early 1993.

-- Based on a True Story: A highly accurate version shot on the actual locations using the actual police interviews.
-(In Real Life the boys were released from prison after serving eight years.
-Thompson has apparently lived in anonymity ever since but Venables has twice been imprisoned for possession of child pornography.)
+- Based on a True Story: A highly accurate retelling of one of the most notorious crimes of the 20th century.
+(What it doesn't say, however, is that the boys were eventually released from prison after they turned eighteen; Thompson has apparently stayed out of trouble with the law ever since, but Venables has been imprisoned twice for possession of child pornography.)

-- Death of a Child: The horrible death of James Bulger at the hands of two 10-year-old boys.
+- Death of a Child: The entire plot of the film revolves around the killing of a two-year-old by two primary school boys.

-- Flashback: The kidnapping of Bulger, and the ambling walk down to the rail yard, is shown in a series of flashbacks as the boys are being questioned.
+- Flashback: The kidnapping of Bulger and the walk down to the rail yard is shown in a series of flashbacks as the boys are being questioned.

-- Gory Discretion Shot: James Bulger is shown with a bump on his head from the first time the boys hit him.
-Otherwise none of the violence inflicted on him is shown on camera.
+- Gory Discretion Shot: Aside from a bump on Bulger's head from the first time the boys hit him, none of the violence inflicted on him is shown on camera.

-- Troubling Unchildlike Behavior: Thompson is shown throughout his interview as either sullen or defiant, shouting back at the police, not showing the tiniest bit of remorse.
-Venables is crying and scared in the way one might expect of a child accused of such a thing—but of course his behavior in committing the murder fits this trope.
+- Troubling Unchildlike Behavior: Thompson is shown acting defiant and angry during his interviews, shouting back at the police and not showing the tiniest bit of remorse.
+Venables, on the other hand, cries in the way you might expect of a child accused of such a thing, but of course, his behavior in committing the murder fits this trope.